Tuition & Aid

 Payments can be made in any of the following ways:

-- Payments made by ACH (also known as e-check or bank draft) will be assessed a $0.50 per transaction fee.
+- Payments made by ACH (also known as e-check or bank draft) are not assessed a service charge.

 - In person